…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 My provision for being on my own at a music school in a strange city lacked.
 One personal loan was supposed to carry me through the second semester, but the delay in its arrival left me literally impoverished.
 My landlady took my musical gear as collateral.
 She took pity on me which allowed me a roof over my head.
 I also looked like her musical ex-husband, which she told me often.
 This boarding house experience is a book in itself, with a scary Vietnam vet, former prison inmate and other room-mates that would not be first on the list of any parent of a young adult.

 Miracles happen.
 I stole snack food from the office drawers at the music school a few times.
 I was the janitor at the school.
 It appeared a couple instructors knew about it.
 So they kept restocking their trail mix.
 One day, a wad of money appeared on the bulletin board in a plain envelope.
 It simply had my name in Sharpie on the front of it.
 This reminded me of some scenes after my dad’s death.
 God surely never forget me.
 Nonetheless, I was a prodigal.
 One day I was particularly hungry and full of angst.
 I prayed in haste, “God, come on, can’t you even give me five bucks to eat?”
 A few seconds later the mailman pushed letters through the slot in the door.
-My grandmother wrote me.
+My grandmother wrote to me.
 In the letter was a five dollar bill.
 I ate well that day.

 One night, like what was typical in this period, I was drunk as I read my Bible.
 It was the red study Bible my dad bought me during my “little preacher” middle school years.
 By this time, it required duct tape to hold it together.
 The sinking feeling that the prodigal son felt was in my heart.
 I laid on my bed and confessed.
 “God, I do not even have the strength, will or heart to give my life to you.
 Please help.”
 He did.
 And, lucky for me he sent a young woman to my rescue.
 Without her sending those songs, who knows how different my story would be today.